 Our goal is simple.
-A Better Generational Deal, one that saves Canadians tens of thousands of dollars as young adults so they can reduce student debt, save for a home, afford a family, and plan for retirement.
+A Better Generational Deal.
+Save Canadians tens of thousands of dollars as young adults so they can reduce student debt, save for a home, afford a family, and plan for retirement.
+Do this while safeguarding the medical care and old age security on which our aging population will depend.

 This is affordable.
 We can build a Better Deal by increasing spending on Canadians under age 45 by a small amount – $1k per person – raising government spending per young person from $12k to $13k.
 Spending per senior would remain around where it is at $45k/year.